thu-coai/EVA/README.md

 #### Option 2: Set up DeepSpeed

 If you insist to set up DeepSpeed by yourself, please make sure the version is `v0.3.9`.
 It can be installed from its [repo](https://github.com/microsoft/DeepSpeed/releases/tag/v0.3.9).
 Since there exists some bugs in DeepSpeed, you need to make some little modifications to this package.
 You can refer to https://github.com/TsinghuaAI/CPM-2-Finetune/issues/11 for more information.
-Specifically, you need to modify two lines of code in `deepspeed/runtime/zero/stage1.py`.
-We provide the modified `stage1.py` in our repo.
-You can simply replace `deepspeed/runtime/zero/stage1.py` with `stage1.py` in our repo.
+Specifically, you need to modify several lines of code in `deepspeed/runtime/zero/stage1.py` and `deepspeed/runtime/engine.py`.
+We provide the modified `stage1.py` and `engine.py` in our repo.
+You can simply replace `deepspeed/runtime/zero/stage1.py` with `stage1.py` and `deepspeed/runtime/engine.py` with `engine.py` in our repo.

 ### 5.2 Run